 Compressible Gas Flow

-Flow formulas for smooth pipe may be used to estimate gas flow rates through DriscoPlex[®] polyethylene pipe.
-For high pressures, the High Pressure Mueller Equation can be used.
+Flow formulas for smooth pipe may be used to estimate gas flow rates through DriscoPlex® polyethylene pipe.
+For gas applications with pressures greater than 1 psig, the High-Pressure Mueller Equation can be used.

 High-Pressure Mueller Equation: